-Here’s a fresh new makeover recipe with a vegetable that is rarely featured nowadays….Suran sabji or Elephant Yam stir fry.
 As the name suggests, it is a stir fry recipe with Elephant yams.
 I know what you're thinking…..Elephant Yam is a tropical tuber loaded with nutritious benefits that makes it too good to ignore.
-I have included step by step photos and videos to make sure you capture every nuance of this awesome stir fry recipe.

 Although Suran (Elephant Yam) is a common ingredient in Indian households, I rarely see them available elsewhere.
 Here in the USA, I rarely get my hands on a fresh Suran and I settle for the frozen ones that I can find fairly easily.
-But when I find them at Asian grocery stores, I make sure I get at least one to prepare a stir fry or even a curry with a coconut base.
-I am sure there are several other options to enjoy this tuber.

 Elephant yam stir fry or Suran Sabji is a tasty, nutritious option that is likely the easiest option for healthy palya or sabzi in southern India.
 This side dish goes very well with steamed rice, served with sambar or rasam and Tambli.
-This yam stir fry recipe brings out the nutty flavor from elephant yams and the flavors are complemented by the flavors from jeera and turmeric.

 Although sabji or palya can look dry, the curry packs a punch of flavor and makes a great pair for a dish that is normally bland.
 With simple ingredients and a simpler procedure, this is one recipe you will prepare often, once you try it!

-Is Suran Good for health?
+Is Suran good for health?

 Like I said at the beginning, elephant yam or suran is rich in proteins and carbs and that makes this a complete meal.
 Besides having a high fiber content, it also lowers bad cholesterol from our body.
-Being rich in fiber, it also makes you feel full for a long time and hence helps you cut your cravings.

 I am in no way good at cutting the cravings, but I have no doubts about the health benefits of elephant yams that my grandma passed on to me.
-She also used to tell me that elephant yams can be a big difference-maker in women during the first 20 days of postpartum.

 How to cook